 Most reservoirs operated by the province are full and have plenty of water for the remainder of 2008 although levels could decline to below average with dry weather.
-However, a few reservoirs are relatively low, including Deloraine which is 3.7 feet below full supply level.
+However, a few reservoirs are relatively low, including Deloraine which is about four and a half feet below full supply level.